ravixalgorithm/openreadme/README.md

   </a>

   <br />
   © Open Dev Society.
-This project is licensed under AGPL-3.0; if you modify, redistribute, or deploy it (including as a web service), you must release your source code under the same license and credit the original authors.
+This project is licensed under AGPL-3.0; if you modify, redistribute, or deploy it (including as a web service), you must release your source code under the same license and cre[...]
   <br/>

   <div>